Five new publications have been co-produced with RSM

 Much of the QGAF approach and principles remain firmly embedded in the recently issued Well Led Framework which in effect replaces the separate QGAF and Board Governance Framework and therefore the disciplines of self-awareness, realism and continual improvement remain.
 There is a need to achieve closer parity of scoring between the trust self assessment, the external review team and the Monitor assessment team, in order that the trust can move into a phase of continual improvement but there is a tendency for optimism bias in most self-assessments and the perception is that trust boards do not always factor in the external environment and are therefore not fully in tune with the political sensitivities related to QGAF scoring.
 Pivotal to the narrowing of the variance between the internal self-assessment scores and those of the external reviewer/NHS Improvement is the level of ownership and exposure that the board and/or quality committee adopts.
 In an effort to support providers to improve their QGAF scores and reduce the overall assessment failure rate, NHS Providers have set out some practical improvement examples from providers that have been instrumental in improving QGAF ratings under the headings of people, focus and systems, process and structure.

-If you have not found what you are looking for and you think we may be able to help, please get in touch.
+If you have not found what you are looking for please get in touch with us.